Spring Training in Metro Phoenix: 30 Best Places to Eat and Drink Near Cactus League Baseball Stadiums

 Maryvale Baseball Park

 Built in 1998, Maryvale Baseball Park is one of the older stadiums in the Cactus League, and when it comes to restaurants near the park, the options favor those willing to seek a dining adventure.
 Los Reyes de la Torta is only about a mile and half from the ballpark and serves some of the Valley's best tortas, or Mexican sandwiches.
-First timers can go all in with the Del Rey, a gargantuan sandwich that's loaded with ham, cheese, pork sirloin, breaded beef, egg, sausage, and Mexican sausage, plus tomato, onions, avocado, chipotle sauce, and refried beans.
-Popo's Fiesta del Sol also serves Mexican fare, but this sit-down spot — with its 99-cent margarita Tuesdays and All-You-Can-Eat Mondays — is probably a better fit if you're looking to drown your chips and salsa in cheap booze.
+First-timers can go all in with the Del Rey, a gargantuan sandwich that's loaded with ham, cheese, pork sirloin, breaded beef, egg, sausage, and Mexican sausage, plus tomato, onions, avocado, chipotle sauce, and refried beans.
+Popo's Fiesta del Sol also serves Mexican fare, but this sit-down spot — with its $1.99 margarita Tuesdays and Saturdays and All-You-Can-Eat Mondays — is probably a better fit if you're looking to drown your chips and salsa in cheap booze.
 Or cheese.
-Finally, there's Love Cuisine (formerly Fu-Fu Cuisine), where you can find some of metro Phoenix's only African fare.
-Everything here is pretty spicy, but there are some approachable dishes like jerk chicken and curried goat.
-And if you go, don't skip dessert.
-The restaurant's pof-pofs, or hushpuppy-like doughnuts, are kind of famous.
+If a pizza pie and some hot wings sound more your style, check out Presto Pizza and Wings.
+You won't be blown away by the restaurant's interior, but the food is more than solid and the restaurant is just a short walk from the ballpark.

 Los Reyes de la Torta